ChromeUniverse/RedstoneBot/README.md

 # RedstoneBot

+**A Discord bot for interacting with Minecraft servers hosted by [PloudOS](https://ploudos.com/), originally built for the SMP BR Discord community.**

+This bot was built with [Python 3.8](http://python.org/), [AIOHTTP](https://docs.aiohttp.org/en/stable/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [discord.py](https://github.com/Rapptz/discord.py).

 _[**Join the RedstoneBot Discord now!**](https://discord.gg/HDkaQu8Rdt) Get the latest news on the development of RedstoneBot, chat with the developers, report issues/bugs, suggest new features, and more!_

-A Discord bot for interacting with Minecraft servers hosted by [PloudOS](https://ploudos.com/), originally built for the SMP BR Discord community.

-This bot was built with [Python 3.8](http://python.org/), [AIOHTTP](https://docs.aiohttp.org/en/stable/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [discord.py](https://github.com/Rapptz/discord.py).

 _**Want to add this bot to your Discord server?**_ [Now you can!](http://34.200.98.64/redstone-quickstart) Redstone is now hosted on AWS Lightsail and runs non-stop, 24/7.